webiny/commodo/packages/hooks/README.md

 This is where the `withHooks` higher order function comes in.
 It creates a new function, decorated with methods for defining custom hooks and registration of hook callbacks.

 ## Example
 In the following example, an "emailSent" hook is defined in the `sendEmail` method.
 Note that the `await` keyword is prepended, since registered hook callbacks can contain async code.
-But this is not a requirement - in some use cases making a call without the `await` keyword can also suffice.
+But this is not a requirement - in some cases making a call without the `await` keyword could also suffice.

 At the very end, the `withHooks` higher order function is applied, and conveniently a callback for the "emailSent" hook is provided.